theTonyHo/armacode/source/armacode/tools/copyUserText.rst

-.. index:: CopyUserText (Tool)
+.. index:: copyUserText (Tool)

 .. _tools.copyusertext:

-CopyUserText
+copyUserText
 ------------
 Copy UserText from one object to another.